Lachlan Vize windsurfing campaign

 My training

-I train on both the windsurfer LT and the IQ foil, and each week sees me balancing my Year 12 studies with time on the water along with strength and cardio training.
-If you spend time on the beach at McCrae or rosebud on the Mornington Peninsula, you will often see me on the water with my training partner, clocking up sessions of over 50km, at speeds of around 20-25 knots.
+I train on both the windsurfer LT and the IQ foil, and each week sees me balancing my University studies with time on the water along with strength and cardio training.
+If you spend time on the beach at McCrae or rosebud on the Mornington Peninsula, you will often see me on the water with my training partner, clocking up sessions of over 50km, at speeds of around 25 knots.

 Into the future

 I believe in setting long and short term goals for my windsurfing.
 Looking to the future, I’m aiming to compete overseas during the 2025 season, to gain valuable big fleet experience in the IQ adult fleet.
 I plan to travel to Europe mid-year to compete at the Windsurfer European Championships.
-Throughout 2024 I will be training hard and working on skill development goals, ready for the Australian summer events including Sail Melbourne and Sail Sydney, then the IQ and Windsurfer Nationals.
+Throughout 2024 and 2025 I will be training hard and working on skill development goals, ready for the Australian summer events including Sail Melbourne and Sail Sydney, then the IQ Nationals in New Zealand and the Windsurfer Nationals.

 Funding and support